opnfv/functest/docs/functest.rst

  * Rally
  * Robot

 Rally is used for benchmarking and running Tempest.
-Robot is used for OpenDaylight.
+Robot is used for running OpenDaylight test suites.

 A script (config_test.py) has been created to simplify as much as possible the installation of the different suites of tests.